 Accounting Changes and Error Corrections

 The financial markets depend on high quality financial reporting.
-A fundamental pillar of high quality public financial reporting is reliable, comparable financial statements that are free from material misstatement.
+A fundamental pillar of high quality financial reporting is reliable and comparable financial statements that are free from material misstatement.
 Accounting changes and errors in previously filed financial statements can affect the comparability of financial statements.

 In this publication, we provide an overview of the types of accounting changes that affect financial statements, as well as the disclosure and reporting considerations for error corrections.
 While the guidance included herein is not a substitute for the exercise of professional judgment or professional accounting advice, we hope that you find it a useful starting point when assessing the financial reporting ramifications of accounting changes and errors in previously issued financial statements.